Jackson Dinky: MG series

 A similar variant of this is the DXMG which had a non arched basswood body (as of 2006, previous years used alder) and alternative pickups (EMG-HZs) without the boost.
-But it's DX designation makes it part of the X-Series, with neck/headstock binding and pickups differentiating it from a DX10D.
+But its DX designation makes it part of the X-Series, with neck/headstock binding and pickups differentiating it from a DX10D.
 Early model DXMGs were made in Japan, and made from alder, while later models (after 2006) were made in India and has basswood body.
 DXMGs are now discontinued.

 X series

 There is one Dinky model in the X series: The DKXT.
 The DKXT has an arch top basswood body with a bolt on maple neck.
 The rosewood fingerboard has 24 frets.
 The pickups are EMG; passive humbuckers.
 The DKXT features Through-Body Strings bridge.

 Performer Series

 The performer series were produced prior to the Fender takeover.